 At this point we have dealt with Mandel's arguments of substance.
 But there are a few others worth referring to.
-There is the claim that the 'working class has overthrown capitalism . . . in Yugoslavia, China, Cuba, North Vietnam and is doing so now in South Vietnam'.
-One wonders when the 'working class' actually did 'overthrow capitalism' in, say, Yugoslavia, In 1944-45?
+There is the claim that the 'working class has overthe claim that the 'working class has over-thrown capitalism . . in Yugoslavia, China, Cuba, North Vietnam and is doing so now in South Vietnam'.
+One wonders when the 'working class' actually did 'overthrow capitalism' in, say, Yugoslavia.
+In 1944-45?
 If so one wonders not just how (through what institutions of mass self-activity and struggle) and led by what revolutionary party, but also why Marxists at the time did not notice this monumental fact.
 For three years afterwards Mandel certainly did not regard Tito's regime as any sort of workers' state.
 It was, he and his colleagues argued, an 'extreme form of Bonapartist dictatorship'.
-In particular re-lation to Yugoslavia and Albania he himself wrote that the Stalinists had constructed 'a new bourgeois state apparatus',22 And when someone argued otherwise, they were not merely wrong, but carrying through 'a complete petty bourgeois revi-sion of the Marxist-Leninist concept both of the state and of the proletarian revolution',24 Again, one wonders when the overthrow took place in North Vietnam.
+In particular re-lation to Yugoslavia and Albania he himself wrote that the Stalinists had constructed 'a new bourgeois state apparatus'.22 And when someone argued otherwise, they were not merely wrong, but carrying through 'a complete petty bourgeois revi-sion of the Marxist-Leninist concept both of the state and of the proletarian revolution ...
+Again, one wonders when the overthrow took place in North Vietnam.
 With the establishment of the first Vietminh government in 1945?
-But those who took power then were described without equivocation by Mandel's organisation as 'the Stalinists who themselves long ago aban-doned the Communist banner of Lenin and ist revolution, Ho Chi Minh, like Soekharno, was said to have been 'logically brought to betray and sabotage the national emancipation',25
+But those who took power then were described without equivocation by Mandel's organisation as 'the Stalinists who themselves long ago aban-doned the Communist hanner of Lenin and Trotsky.
+'24 Far from what was taking place in Hanoi being described as a socialist revolution, Ho Chi Minh, like Soekharno, was said to have been 'logically brought to betray and sabotage the national emancipation',25

-Now, of course, Mandel can change his mind.
-But one would like to hear his reasons for doing so, to see what evidence there is of workers' power in Yugoslavia or Vietnam now that was not available previously.
-It would also be interesting to see Mandel justify his own claimed commitment to the theory of permanent revo-lution in the light of the avowed policy of the Chinese before taking power and of the NLF today being the 'bloc of the four classes
+Now, of course, Mandel can change his mind But one would like to hear his reasons for doing so, to see what evidence there is of workers' power in Yugoslavia or Vietnam now that was not available or vietnam now that was not available previously.
+It would also be interesting to see Mandel justify his own claimed com-mitment to the theory of permanent revo-lution in the light of the avowed policy of the Chinese before taking power and of the NLF today being the 'bloc of the four classes".

 Instead of doing any of this, Mandel merely asserts that these countries have seen workers' revolutions, and that to deny this is to assert that 'capitalism today is stronger than it ever was' and 'has ushered in new and sensational phase of develop-ment of the productive forces, above all in backward countries' so that 'Trotsky was deadly wrong with his theory of permanent revolution'.
-Such according to Mandel is what Kidron does, and such is 'Menshevism26
+Such according to Mandel is what Kidron does, and such is 'Menshe-Vism' 26